Africa Legal Aid Champions the Review of the Kampala Amendments on the Crime of Aggression

 • The International Criminal Court and Africa, Accra, 24-25 October 2003

-• Second Experts’ Meeting: Universal Jurisdiction for Crimes Against Humanity: An African Perspective, Arusha, 18-21 October 2002
+• Second Experts’ Meeting: Universal Jurisdiction for Crimes Against Humanity: An African Perspective, Arusha, 18-21 October 2002, see the Cairo-Arusha Principles on Universal Jurisdiction in Respect of Gross Human Rights Offences here

 • Symposium on Universal Jurisdiction, Maastricht, 7 December 2001